netbirdio/ios-client/README.md

  <br>

-# NetBird iOS Client
+# NetBird iOS & tvOS Client

-The NetBird iOS client allows connections from mobile devices running iOS 14.0+ to private resources in the NetBird network.
+The NetBird iOS/tvOS client allows connections from mobile devices running iOS 14.0+ and Apple TV running tvOS 17.0+ to private resources in the NetBird network.

 ## Install
 You can download and install the app from the App Store: